avdwebLibraries/avdweb_VirtualDelay/README.md

-# VirtualDelay
+# Advantages of the VirtualDelay library:
-The standard Arduino delay() function blocks the Arduino, that is not always allowed.
-The standard delay has limitations too: it is not possible to use multiple delays at the same time.
-So I decided to developed a non-blocking library which has many advantages.
+- The delay is virtual, during the delay, the code execution is continued
+- We can use multiple delays sequentially in a loop.
+- We can use multiple delays simultaneously and independent of each other.
+- The delay time can set in micro-seconds or milli-seconds.
+- No hardware timers are used
+- The library is timer-rollover safe
 See the article http://www.avdweb.nl/arduino/libraries/virtualdelay.html